MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 In this article, you'll learn to discover and validate relationships within your Power BI datasets and pandas DataFrames by using SemPy modules.

 In data science and machine learning, it's important to understand the structure and relationships within your dataset.
-Although  Power BI is a powerful tool that allows you to model and visualize your data, you sometimes need to dive deeper into a dataset's structure to gain additional insights or build machine learning models.
+Although Power BI is a powerful tool that allows you to model and visualize your data, you sometimes need to dive deeper into a dataset's structure to gain more insights or build machine learning models.
-Data scientists and business analysts can explore the relationships within a Power BI dataset by using the `list_relationships` function in the SemPy library.
+Data scientists and business analysts can explore the relationships within a Power BI dataset or pandas DataFrames by using various functions in the SemPy library.

 You'll learn to: